mmmchai/data-science/classification-model/projects.md

 - Features varies in magnitudes and ranges which will skew the model.--> scaling is required
 - Outliers / Missing values --> manipulation / imputation is required

-Please note: this is a sand box project